gem-pasteur/macsylib/README.md

 - The **modeler**, who want to modelize new macromolecular systems
 - The **developer** who want to add or fix methods in the macsylib code

-By default the installation is for the end user, if you are modeler or developper there is a specific pip target.
+By default the installation is for the end user, if you are modeler or developer there is a specific pip target.

 For instance for the *modelers*
 ```bash